victorho33/part2/README.md

 # part2

+After downloading the source, assume you have npm installed.
-How to start the Web Application
+To start the Web Application

  > cd vue-spa-app <br>
  > npm install <br>